Danlof/Sentiment_Analysis/README.md

 # Introduction to NLP
 from the ai.ipynb

-these are lessons am getting from https://github.com/lmoroney from his book Ai and machine learning.

 I have been able to do preprocessing of the 2 data sets one in json form and the other in csv format some of the introductory preprocessing steps i have undertaken are:
 - Tokenization